-(24 and 25 July 2019 are reserved for make-up class in case there is any cancellation of classes due to bad weather or other unexpected factors.)
+(26 July 2023 is reserved for class make-up in case there is any cancellation of classes due to bad weather or other unexpected factors.)

 |Medium of Instruction||English|

-Workshop II Biodiversity & Evolution introduces students to animal and plant diversity.
-The workshop will include: 1) animal diversity and evolution, in-particular the comparative anatomy and function of different animal groups will be illustrated with preserved and live specimens; 2) plant diversity and floral structures, with a hands-on session on floral dissection.
+Workshop II) Biodiversity & Evolution introduces students to animal and plant diversity.
+The workshop will include: 1) animal diversity and evolution, in-particular the comparative anatomy and function of different animal groups will be illustrated with preserved and live specimens; 2) plant diversity and floral structure, with a hands-on session on floral dissection.

-Examples of activities in the Workshop I Molecular & Cellular Biology include mapping DNA using restriction enzymes and using cultured cells in the laboratory to perform biochemical assays.
+Examples of activities in the Molecular & Cellular Biology workshop include bacterial transformation, mapping DNA using restriction enzymes and fluorescence microscopy of cultured mammalian cells in the laboratory.

 |Learning Outcomes||Students are expected to understand the basic concepts and recent development in various life science disciplines, and to appreciate their contribution that revolutionizes our daily life.

-For students who take Workshop I Molecular & Cellular Biology, they are expected to
+For students who take workshop I, they are expected to

-For students who take Workshop II Biodiversity & Conservation, they are expected to
+For students who take workshop II, they are expected to

 |Course Assessment||Towards the end of the course, students are required to complete a written test on the lecture series and the selected workshop.
 (100%)|